otsaloma/dataiter/doc/index.rst

    data frame class.
 Geometry is read as-is into the "geometry" column, but no special geometric operations are currently supported.

-.. warning:: Dataiter is still evolving and the API subject to change.
+.. warning:: Dataiter is still evolving and the API is subject to
+             breaking changes.

 .. toctree::
    :maxdepth: 1